Shanghai, China

 This program gives students a strong foundation in Chinese language through an intensive and Chinese language only environment.
 Designed for beginners and advanced Mandarin Chinese students alike, the program includes five course levels to develop your listening comprehension, speaking, reading, and writing skills, or elevate your language skills to a superior level, communicating with accuracy, fluency, and sophistication.
 In-class work is augmented with co-curricular visits to the city’s rich variety of cultural institutions and organizations relevant to the course offering.

 CIEE Shanghai is located on East China Normal University (ECNU)’s downtown Putuo campus and is known as the “Garden University” for its beautiful grounds by the Liwa River.
-Chinese language courses are taught by full-time CIEE faculty members, including the CIEE language director, and graduate students from ECNU.
+Chinese language and elective courses are taught by professional faculty members, including the CIEE language instructors, adjunct faculty from ECNU and other prestigious institutions, and professionals from the private business sector.
 A committee of specialists in teaching Chinese as a second language holds these courses to the highest educational standards.

 GPA